Computing and Technology

-To get square on the rules and regulations of Beloit computing, and the services the ISR (Information Services and Resources) division offers, read:
+To become familiar with the rules and regulations of Beloit computing, and the services the ISR (Information Services and Resources) division offers, read:

 All computers hooked up to Beloit’s network must have current antivirus software.
 You can bring your own or use what the college provides (for free) on move-in day.